WebHare/platform/whtree/modules/tollium/doc/topics/tollium-components/parsing.md

 </xs:complexType>
 ```

-The `parsefunc` is the function that is called to parse the matching XML nodes and the `processfunc` is the function that is called to process the parsed data into a definition record field.
+The `parsefunc` is the function that is called to parse the matching XML nodes.
+The result of the parsefunc is cached.
+The `processfunc` is the function that is called to process the parsed data into a definition record field.

 To better understand what is going on, here is an example component definition that uses the example parser:

 ```xml
 <xs:element name="mycustomcomponent">